TakeprofitTechnology/ReleaseNotes/Takeprofit HUB.md

 * Makers priority (hub symbols) bug is fixed.
 * Several minor inner errors are fxied.
 * Minor GUI bug fixes.
+### Features
+* It is possible now to import log files from the GUI for further investigations.

 ## Version 2024.10.24.61 (24 October, 2024)
 ### Changes